A young Black woman in a wheelchair and an older Black woman sitting on a bench in the park. They are laughing together.

-Tablets: Valproate semisodium is available as tablets (250mg and 500mg strengths)
+Tablets: Valproate semisodium (Depakote) is available as tablets (250mg and 500mg strengths)

-If you are 18 or over, the doctor can prescribe sodium valproate (as Episenta) or valproate semisodium (as Depakote and other brands) for you as a licensed medicine for mania that occurs with bipolar disorder.
-All sodium valproate products - but not valproate semisodium - are licensed to treat epilepsy.
+If you are 18 or over, the doctor can prescribe sodium valproate (like the brand Episenta) or valproate semisodium (like the brand Depakote) for you as a licensed medicine for mania that occurs with bipolar disorder.

-Other preparations of sodium valproate (such as the brand Epilim) are very commonly used 'off-label' for mania.
-This is often due to the fact that liquid forms are available which make for easier swallowing.
-Valproate is likely to be used longer term to help prevent the return of symptoms of mania, and this is now recognised as within licensed use so long as the product chosen is not just licensed for epilepsy.
+Other preparations of sodium valproate (like the brand Epilim) are very commonly used for mania.
+This is because liquid forms are available which make for easier swallowing.
+Valproate is likely to be used longer term to help prevent the return of symptoms of mania.

-Sodium valproate can also be used 'off-label' to treat other conditions such as severe aggression.
+Sodium valproate can also be used to treat other conditions such as severe aggression.

-N.B.
-Valproate must no longer be used in any woman or girl able to have children unless she has a pregnancy prevention programme in place.
-This is designed to make sure patients are fully aware of the risks and the need to avoid becoming pregnant.
-For more information, please read the guidance provided by the Government on the use of valproate by women and girls.
+Valproate must no longer be used by anyone able to have children unless they have a pregnancy prevention programme (‘Prevent’) in place.
+This is designed to make sure all patients are fully aware of the risks and the need to avoid becoming pregnant.

 Read our guide to mania and hypomania